tylerpearson/california-laws-api/README.md

 This is an API for the California state code that is available as JSON.
 Currently the state of [California mades it difficult to access the laws programmatically](https://github.com/tylerpearson/state-code-scrapers/blob/master/ca/scrape.rb), so this is an attempt at making that easier.

+IANAL, so if you have ideas on adjusting the API structure to better match the structure of state code and make it easier to use, please feel free to add an issue.

 ## Endpoints

 ### Codes